Joshithach18/Infosys-Springboard-5.0-internship/README.md

 Objective: Understand the buyer's mood and intent to provide actionable insights.

+# 4. Deal Recommendations

+Approach: Suggest laptops based on the input given by the buyer and extract matched laptops names in the input to the product name in the dataset, recommends to the buyer.

-# 4. Negotiating Terms Generation
+# 5. Negotiating Terms Generation

-Approach:

-Extracts keywords based on sentiment and intent analysis.
+Approach: Extracts keywords based on sentiment and intent analysis.

 Generates basic negotiation terms tailored to the buyer's context.

+# 6. Summarization of Conversation

+Aprroach: Sumamrizes the whole conversation and finalises the deal status based on the sentiment.

+Model used: llama 3.3 70b versatile model from GROQ LLM.

-# 5. Google Sheets Integration
+# 7. Google Sheets Integration

 Purpose: Records all buyer interactions and contextual data for tracking and analysis.